-During 2004 and 2005 the US Environmental Protection Agency removed 7,687 buried drums containing almost 30,000 gallons of flammable liquid waste and more than 3,000 cubic yards of other wastes.
-26,000 tons of contaminated soils were also removed, and all materials were safely disposed off-site.
-EPA re-graded the site, placed clean fill, and seeded it.
-It was determined that the permeable soil cap over the former drum disposal area would be protective of human health and the environment provided that with restrictions on groundwater and property use were maintained.
-The record of decision (ROD), signed in September 2005, requires long-term environmental monitoring, maintenance of the residual floating groundwater contamination interceptor trenches and Landfill cap and establishment of property use restrictions.
+In 2003, the US Environmental Protection Agency (EPA) implemented an interim system to collect free product in a series of interceptor trenches.
+During 2004 and 2005, EPA removed 7,687 buried drums containing approximately 30,000 gallons of flammable liquid waste and more than 3,000 cubic yards of other wastes.
+Approximately 26,000 tons of contaminated soils were also removed, and all materials were safely disposed off-site.
+The area was re-graded, a permeable soil cap was placed over the former drum disposal area, and the site was reseeded.
+A record of decision (ROD), signed in September 2005, requires long-term environmental monitoring, maintenance of the interceptor trenches and landfill cap, and establishment of property use restrictions.

 Since October 2006, the New Hampshire Department of Environmental Services (DES) has been implementing the ROD under a Cooperative Agreement with EPA.

 The town elected not to accept ownership of the property from the bankruptcy court, and future ownership is uncertain.
-The bankruptcy trustee has granted DES a permanent easement both to access the 270 acre property and to restrict activities and uses in the vicinity of the former disposal site and the groundwater management zone.
-The easement is on record at the Cheshire County Registrar of Deeds.
+The bankruptcy trustee has granted DES a permanent easement both to access the 270-acre property and to restrict activities and uses in the vicinity of the former disposal site and the groundwater management zone.
+The easement is on record at the Cheshire County Registry of Deeds.

 The first Five Year Review was completed in September 2010.
-Recommendations included, consider fencing the former drum disposal area to restrict access to all terrain vehicles.
-Conduct a supplemental investigation of the residual LNAPL source area and further evaluate effectiveness of the LNAPL trenches in capturing remaining LNAPL.
-Perform a supplemental hydrogeologic study to confirm the effectiveness of the MNA management of migration remedy at the site and to better forecast time to cleanup.
-Review existing data to evaluate potential ecological risk within the ground water—surface water transition zone.
+Recommendations included conducting a supplemental investigation of the residual free product source area, further evaluating the effectiveness of the interceptor trenches, performing a supplemental hydrogeologic study to confirm the effectiveness of the monitored natural attenuation management of migration remedy at the site and to better forecast time to cleanup, and reviewing existing data to evaluate potential ecological risk within the ground water/surface water transition zone.